Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Azure-Active-Directory/Demo.md

 	_Updating the authentication method_

-	> **Speaking Point:** VS tooling allows you to enable WAAD authentication easily.
-All you need is to provide your tenant domain name and administrator credentials, the two-way trust between your WAAD tenant and your web application is automatically configured.
+	> **Speaking Point:** VS tooling allows you to enable AAD authentication easily.
+All you need is to provide your tenant domain name and administrator credentials, the two-way trust between your AAD tenant and your web application is automatically configured.

 1. In the **Change Authentication** dialog, select **Organizational Accounts**.